satabios/sconce/README.md

         return x

-# Make a Dict of Dataloader
+# Make a Dict for Dataloader

 image_size = 32
 transforms = {